 Non-equity incentive plan compensation for our executive officers is designed to reward performance against key corporate goals.
-In early fiscal 2010, the non-equity incentive plan compensation targets for that year were approved after considering targets for comparable positions provided by our external compensation consultant discussed above; the scope of and accountability associated with each executive officer's position; and the performance and experience of each executive officer.
+In early fiscal 2011, the non-equity incentive plan compensation targets for that year were approved after considering targets for comparable positions provided by our external compensation consultant discussed above; the scope of and accountability associated with each executive officer's position; and the performance and experience of each executive officer.
 The performance metrics against which our executive officers are measured are clearly communicated, consistently applied and are focused on corporate objectives.
 Our executive officer incentive targets are designed to motivate management to achieve specific goals related to certain revenue and profitability objectives.
 These metrics were selected because we believe that, at this stage of our development, they are most closely correlated to increasing stockholder value.
-We believe that our revenue and profitability goals are aggressive and not easy to achieve because they are based on growth objectives higher than the industry average.
-Prior to fiscal 2010, only one time in the previous five fiscal years had any of our named executive officers achieved a non-equity incentive plan award that was greater than 100% of their target.
-During fiscal 2010, our actual revenue and profitability growth rates resulted in non-equity incentive awards ranging from 96% to 115% of the targets set for our named executive officers.
+We believe that our revenue and profitability goals are aggressive and not easy to achieve because they are based on growth objectives that we believe are higher than the industry average.
+Prior to fiscal 2011, only two times in the previous six fiscal years had any of our named executive officers achieved a non-equity incentive plan award that was greater than 100% of their target.
+During fiscal 2011, our actual revenue and profitability growth rates resulted in non-equity incentive awards ranging from 83% to 100% of the targets set for our named executive officers.

-Mr. Hammer - Fiscal 2010 Non-Equity Incentive Compensation
+Mr. Hammer - Fiscal 2011 Non-Equity Incentive Compensation

-Our Chief Executive Officer, Mr. Hammer, is eligible for non-equity incentive plan compensation with a target bonus potential equal to 100% of his \$467,000 base salary for fiscal 2010.
+Our Chief Executive Officer, Mr. Hammer, is eligible for non-equity incentive plan compensation with a target bonus potential equal to 100% of his \$488,000 base salary for fiscal 2011.
 Mr. Hammer's target bonus is based on our company's total revenue and non-GAAP income from operations achievement against the annual financial plan approved by our Board of Directors in which each performance measure is weighted equally.
 The Compensation Committee evaluates Mr. Hammer based on these performance metrics because we currently believe that growth in revenue and non-GAAP income from operations drives our ability to increase stockholder value.
 Non-GAAP income from operations excludes noncash stock-based compensation charges and additional FICA expense incurred when employees exercise in the money stock options or vest in restricted stock awards.
 We use non-GAAP income from operations internally to understand, manage and evaluate our business as well as to make operating decisions.

-The terms of Mr. Hammer's fiscal 2010 non-equity incentive plan contained both minimum threshold amounts that must be achieved to qualify for an award as well as additional payment amounts for surpassing the performance metrics.
-Specifically, actual results below 75% of revenue and below 60% of non-GAAP income from operations result in no payment for the respective target.
-Actual results at 75% of the revenue target result in a 50% payout for that component and actual results at 60% of non-GAAP income from operations result in a 60% payout for that component.
-For fiscal 2010, the total revenue achievement needed to obtain the minimum threshold payout of \$116,750 on the revenue component was \$198.8 million.
-For each additional \$13.2 million, or 5%, that the revenue achievement is above \$198.8 million, the resulting payout increases by approximately \$23,350.
-The total non-GAAP income from operations component was \$23.8 million.
-For each additional \$4.0 million, or 10%, that the non-GAAP income from operations achievement is above \$23.8 million.
+The terms of Mr. Hammer's fiscal 2011 non-equity incentive plan contained both minimum threshold amounts that must be achieved to qualify for an award as well as additional payment amounts for surpassing the performance metrics.
+Specifically, actual results below 85% of revenue and below 80% of non-GAAP income from operations result in no payment for the respective target.
+Actual results at 85% of the revenue target result in a 25% payout for that component and actual results at 80% of non-GAAP income from operations result in a 50% payout for that component.
+For fiscal 2011, the total revenue achievement needed to obtain the minimum threshold payout of \$61,000 on the revenue component was \$271.7 million.
+For each additional \$16.0 million, or 5%, that the revenue achievement is above \$271.7 million, the resulting payout increases by approximately \$61,000.
+The total non-GAAP income from operations achievement needed to obtain the minimum threshold payout of \$122,000 on the non-GAAP income from operations component was \$47.2 million.
+For each additional \$5.9 million, or 10%, that the non-GAAP income from operations achievement is above \$47.2 million, the resulting payout increases by approximately \$61,000.